jeffreyhong12/2113gp/README.md

 <<<Y

-then go to the battle, you cna follow the instruction on the screen!
+then go to the battle, you can follow the instruction on the screen!